-SP217 Understanding Media
+SP217 Understanding Media (The Persuasive Message)

-3 credits (3 lec hrs/wk) Focus is on the effects of mass media on society.
-Special discussions include media violence studies, children and television, sexism, ageism, racism in the media and social movements.
+Focus is on the impact of mass media on society.
+Special discussions include media violence studies, children and television, sexism, ageism, racism in the media, and social movements.
 The agenda-setting functions of the media and critical consumer awareness is also presented.
+Content provides a historic, sociologic, and economic examination of the mass media role today.